umbraco/UmbracoDocs/Reference/Management/Models/ContentType.md

 	return contentType.Key;

 ### .Level
-Gets or Sets the given `ContentType` level in the site hirachy as an `Int`.
+Gets or Sets the given `ContentType` level in the site hierachy as an `Int`.
 ContentTypes placed at the root of the tree, will return 1, content just underneath will return 2, and so on.

 	//Given a `ContentTypeService` object get ContentType by its Id and return the Level var contentType = contentTypeService.GetContentType(1234);